Jefaxe/jhscript--haiku-generator/README.md

 # JHScript: Haiku-Generator
-A short script to create a random haiku form a set of haikus.
+A short script to create a random haiku from a set of haikus.
 Feel free to add your own locally, or submit a pull request.

 Haikus MUST be named haiku [number] and the max number is set in max.txt.